ghcjs/ghcjs/README.markdown

 Run the following script to install an updated `Cabal` and `cabal-install` with GHCJS support.
-Note that this will overwrite the `cabal` executable in your cabal executable installation path (typically `~/.cabal/bin`), you might want to backup your current version or append a custom program suffix with a `cabal` option such as `--program-suffix=-js`.
+Note that this will overwrite the `cabal` executable in your cabal executable installation path (typically `~/.cabal/bin`), you might want to backup your current version.

 ```bash
 #!/bin/sh